ericgaspar/kbin_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Kbin is a decentralized content aggregator and microblogging platform running on the Fediverse network.